-Turn your illiquid home equity into liquid tax-free cash.
+Turn your illiquid home equity into liquid tax-free cash (*not tax advice, consult a tax professional).
 You are required to pay property taxes, property insurance, HOA dues and maintain the property.
 This loan is only for primary residences.

 This more easily allows one to keep the life style they are accustomed to after retirement.
 I have attached some more highlights of this program.
 I have the two largest lenders that fund my clients’ loans, AAG (Tom Selleck commercials) and Finance America Reverse.
 The Federal Housing Administration insures your loan for these banks.
 I have 25+ years of mortgage lending experience.

 - This is a Non-Recourse Mortgage Note-holder is not responsible for any losses upon sale of home nor can their credit or heirs credit be negatively impacted from losses upon sale of home.

 - If home appreciates at 4% annually and Note is 6% (negative amortization), the equity will not deteriorate over the life of the loan.
 The average home in Denver appreciated 4.1% over the last 20 years.